beltram/rs-training/slides/enum/std.md

 ## standard enum

-* Option and Result are enums which are in the standrad library and widely used
+* Option and Result are enums which are in the standard library and widely used

 ```Rust
 pub enum Option<T> { // rust solution to eliminate null values